 What’s the Story?

-Shop HAY!
-Straws wholesale and make the switch now.
 Florida has yet to adopt a statewide ban, but many cities and towns are taking matters into their own hands, and enacting ordinances of their own.
-While each city’s ban may differ slightly, the overall goal is the same: to reduce plastic straw pollution, and encourage a switch to biodegradable, reusable, or recyclable straws.
+The overall goal is to reduce plastic straw pollution, and encourage a switch to biodegradable, reusable, or recyclable straws.

 The table below shows a comparison of each city’s rules for plastic straws: